Vegetable Growers News Fruit Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Idaho Gold: Soil health big focus of women-owned sweet corn seed grower

-Favorable growing conditions, including climate, altitude, degree days and water, help produce longer growing seasons ideal for crop production for Chris Gross Farms, a diversified southwest Idaho farm.
-The Wilder, Idaho, farm grows sweet corn... more »
+Favorable growing conditions, including climate, altitude, degree days, and water, support longer seasons for crop production at Chris Gross Farms in southwest Idaho.
+The woman-owned and -operated farm grows sweet corn seed and other crops... more »

 Southwest Michigan Horticultural Days scheduled